thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 ---
 title: [How rule-based RLS works]

-last_updated: tbd
+last_updated: 11/04/2021
 summary: "Use rule-based RLS to restrict a group's access to data.
 Users see only accessible row data."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Row level security works at the group level and is configured on tables.
 A table's RLS rules also apply to any objects with data from that table.
-So, searches, answers, worksheets, and pinboards that rely on a table's data fall under RLS rules.
+So, searches, answers, worksheets, and Liveboards that rely on a table's data fall under RLS rules.